Chronic Wasting Disease (CWD) Surveillance Update: 2016/17 Final

 These units are adjacent to previous cases and indicate further geographic spread of CWD along major waterways.
 However, the finding of CWD in a white-tailed deer in WMU 250 northeast of Fort Saskatchewan is a significant westward extension of the known occurrence in the North Saskatchewan River watershed.

 We also detected CWD in a bull elk from WMU 732 (Canadian Forces Base Suffield).
-Since 2012, we have tested 1818 elk from WMU 732 and this is the first one found to have CWD.
+Since 2012, we tested 1973 elk from WMU 732 and this is the first one found to have CWD (0.05%).
 The disease is well established in mule deer and white-tailed deer in areas outside the military base along the Red Deer and South Saskatchewan rivers.

 Note that all CWD freezers have now been removed.
 However, any time throughout the year, heads can be submitted at any Fish and Wildlife office during their office hours.
 See page 14 of the 2016 Alberta Guide to Hunting Regulations for office locations and phone numbers.

 Additional information about preparing and submitting heads and specific freezer locations can be found at:

 The success of the CWD surveillance program relies heavily on participation by hunters, guides, and landowners to ensure a successful harvest that provides heads

 to be tested.
 We gratefully acknowledge the efforts of one and all.